slazav/graphene/Readme.md

 - `list_logs`  -- print list of environment log files (same as db_archive -l)
    Works only for `txn` environment type.

+- `lock_stat`  -- print lock statistics of the environment.

 #### Commands for reading and writing data:

 - `put <name> <time> <value1> ... <valueN>` -- Write a data point.